Allegheny-Computer-Science-301-F2021/exam01/exam/exam1.md

 Matching.
 Complete the matching for Google Analytics terms to their definitions.
-**(Note, if you are able to view markdown formatting in your document, the below table contains the vocabulary and the definitions to be matched.)**
+__(Note, the below table contains the terms and the definitions to be matched in markdown formatting.)__

 | Term		|	Definitions|
 |:----|:----|